Average Weather in October in Odessa Ukraine

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Odessa is essentially constant during October, remaining within 0.1 miles per hour of 6.0 miles per hour throughout.
+The average hourly wind speed in Odessa is gradually increasing during October, increasing from 10.9 miles per hour to 11.5 miles per hour over the course of the month.

 Average Wind Speed in October